AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The AEM author then will be able to drag and drop the Adobe Learning Manager component and configure accordingly.

 Learning Manager component requires the configuration created in above step to be mapped to the Page.
-Author can map the configuration by Editing Page Properties under **Advanced** > **Configuration** > **Cloud Configuration** and provide path of configuration.
+Author can map the configuration by Editing Page Properties under **[!UICONTROL Advanced]** > **[!UICONTROL Configuration]** > **[!UICONTROL Cloud Configuration]** and provide path of configuration.
 In this way, Author can create configurations for multiple Learning Manager accounts and map each one to different Sites Page.
 If a configuration is not mapped to the Page, component will read the configuration from Parent Page recursively until it finds one.

 ## Learner {#learner}